Exactly how do Clear Aligners like Invisalign® work and can they work for you?

 How Long Do You Have to Wear the Aligners?

 One of the big benefits of clear aligner systems is that you can remove the aligners to eat, drink, brush and floss.
 They’re easy enough to clean, too, just with your usual toothbrush.
 So, you should wear the aligners for approximately 22 hours a day to allow your teeth the best chance to move to their final, straighter position.

-The average adult’s treatment time is as little as 6 months, up to around twelve months.
-But, times can vary depending on the severity of your case.
+Adult treatment time can be a few months only, or more commonly, an average of around twelve months.
+Treatment times vary depending on the severity of your case.
 Your orthodontist will work closely with you to come up with an individual treatment plan for your needs.

 What Happens After the Final Trays?

-Clear aligners can correct a number of problems, like:
+Clear aligners can be used as part of an overall treatment plan to correct a number of problems, like:

 What’s One of the Biggest Benefits of Clear Aligners?

 We’ve answered how clear aligners work, so let’s discuss a couple of great benefits.

 Compared to braces, clear aligners minimise interference to your lifestyle!
 You can take your trays out in the morning and evening and brush them with a toothbrush.
 You can take the trays out when you eat, too, so there’s no need to miss out on your favourite foods.

 Best of all, with clear aligners it is easier to keep your teeth cleaner (than with traditional braces), as you are able to continue brushing and flossing as normal.